willett-ben/Opa1-scRNAseq/README.md

 # Opa1-scRNAseq
-scRNAseq analysis included in Willett et al. 2024
+scRNAseq analysis included in Willett et al. 2025 (in review at Cell Reports)

 First project I'm putting into Github so things aren't as efficient or streamlined as I would like them to be.
 Will keep working on that.